 Brahmins in my neck of the woods back home don't eat meat.
 To make up for the lack of animal based protein they eat a lot of plant based proteins in the form of lentils, beans and dals.
 I am no expert and just guessing here to the reason.
-Most recipes cooked around my home without lentils will have some some sort of beans or lentils added in a Brahmin kitchen.
+Most recipes cooked without lentils will have some some sort of beans or lentils added in a Brahmin style recipe.

 A few years ago a friend (colleague) who was incidentally a Brahmin got me sambhar that she had cooked.
 I noticed that she had added black eyed peas which gave it a double dose of protein, a technique that I use all time now.

 A very dear friend of my mom is a Brahmin mami from whom my she seems to be picking these ideas and improvising those with here own way of cooking.
 A situation that is a win win for me.

 The recipe for today is one such improvisation I am guessing.